305. DSC 201- 3:3- Victorianism (1)

 Elizabeth Gaskell also contributed to this social realism, with works like Mary Barton (1848) and North and South (1854-1855), which examine class conflict and the lives of industrial workers in Northern England.
 These novels often reflect a moral purpose, seeking to raise awareness and inspire reform.

-The Role of Women
+The Role of Women:

 Victorian literature also delved into questions of gender, particularly the roles and rights of women.
 The "Woman Question" was a significant issue during this time, with debates about women's place in society, education, and work.
 The Brontë sisters—Charlotte, Emily, and Anne—addressed these themes in their novels.
 Charlotte Brontë’s Jane Eyre (1847) is a pioneering work in this regard, portraying a strong, independent female protagonist who defies the traditional roles expected of women.

-Similarly, George Eliot (the pen name of Mary Ann Evans) wrote novels such as Middlemarch (1871-1872), which explore the intellectual and emotional struggles of women in a patriarchal society, emphasizing the importance of personal growth and moral development.
+Similarly, George Eliot (the pen name of Mary Ann Evans) wrote novels such as Middlemarch (1871-1872), which explores the intellectual and emotional struggles of women in a patriarchal society, emphasizing the importance of personal growth and moral development.

-Morality and Religion
+Morality and Religion:

 Victorian literature is also known for its preoccupation with morality, often exploring the tension between religious faith and scientific progress.
 Many writers, like Thomas Hardy, questioned traditional Christian beliefs, as seen in his novel Tess of the d'Urbervilles (1891), which critiques Victorian social norms and the moral hypocrisy of society.
 The period also witnessed the conflict between faith and science, particularly after the publication of Charles Darwin's On the Origin of Species (1859), which challenged established religious views.